Systemic lupus erythematosus

 - High-dose corticosteroids

-- Cytotoxic drugs (drugs that block cell growth or drugs which dampen or suppress the immune system): These medicines are used if you do not get better with corticosteroids, or if your symptoms get worse when you stop taking them.
+- Immunosuppressive drugs (drugs which dampen or suppress the immune system): These medicines are used if you do not get better with corticosteroids, or if your symptoms get worse when you stop taking them.
 Side effects from these drugs can be severe, so you need to be monitored closely if you take them.
+These drugs include methotrexate, azathioprine, cyclosporine, mycophenolate and cyclophosphamide.

 If you have SLE, it is also important to: